artemagvanian/cs1380-distributed-search/README.md

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?
 Imagine a situation where you are opening a post office and need to give a set of instructions to all other post offices about how to send correspondence to you. `createRPC` metaphorically generates these instructions; if you send the instructions to another post office, a third post office could reach that post office and ask it to forward the correspondence to you.

+# M3: Node Groups & Gossip Protocols

+## Summary

+> Summarize your implementation, including key challenges you encountered.
+Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M3 (`hours`) and the lines of code per task.

+My implementation comprises `8` new software components, totaling `200` added lines of code over the previous implementation.
+Key challenges included figuring out how to use `spawn` and `stop` from the reference implementation, which was solved by contacting the staff on EdStem.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation

+*Correctness* -- number of tests and time they take.

+ I wrote `5` tests; these tests take ~0.6s to execute.

+*Performance* -- spawn times (all students) and gossip (lab/ec-only).

+I characterized the performance of spawn times by sending 100 spawn requests (see `./harnesses/m3.harness.js`).
+Average throughput and latency are recorded in `package.json` (in op/s, s/op).

+## Key Feature

+> What is the point of having a gossip protocol?
+Why doesn't a node just send the message to _all_ other nodes in its group?

+The point of having a gossip protocol is to ensure the spread of information in a way that is both resistant to failures of certain nodes but at the same time does not require enormous amount of communication (as it would be if a node sends the message to all other nodes).